ymcbzrgn/NeuralForge/CONTRIBUTING.md

 # Contributing to NeuralForge

 First off, **thank you** for considering contributing to NeuralForge!
-It's people like you that make NeuralForge such a great tool for developers worldwide. 🚀
+This is an early-stage open-source project and we welcome contributors. 🚀

+**Current Status**: Early development phase.
+Core architecture and documentation are being established.

 ## Table of Contents
 - [Code of Conduct](#code-of-conduct)